givani30/BellmanFilterDFSV/README.md

 ## Usage Example: Simulating a Simple DFSV Model

 The following example demonstrates how to define parameters for a DFSV model (with K=1 factor and N=3 observed series) and simulate data using the `bellman_filter_dfsv` package.
 This is based on `scripts/simple_dfsv_example.py`.

+To run this example:

+1. Ensure you have installed the package as described in the "Installation and Setup" section.
+2. Navigate to the `scripts/` directory: `cd scripts/`
+3. Run the script: `python simple_dfsv_example.py`

+The script will simulate data from a simple DFSV model and generate plots of the simulated factors, log-volatilities, and returns.

 ```python
 import jax.numpy as jnp